bryanpaget/ZonePresentation/slides.md

 ![bg right:33%](./zone-5.png)

-Supporting enterprise analytics:
+The Zone is not a pilot.
+It’s in production — and growing.

-- Over 2,200 registered users
+- Over **2,200 registered users**
-- 130+ daily notebook sessions
+- **130+ daily notebook sessions**
-- CronJobs powering production workflows
+- CronJobs powering real workflows across divisions

+Teams use it for research, automation, modeling, and reporting.

-> Not a prototype - production analytics
+> Not a prototype — production analytics
-> infrastructure serving StatCan
+> infrastructure serving StatCan every day

 ---